If you have come from a country where you have credit bureaus, you know how important your credit history can be. Your credit history can dictate:

-So what is your ‘credit score’ when you come to Canada?
+So what is your credit score when you come to Canada?
 Nothing.
-Think of it like a blank slate.
-Everything you do henceforth will dictate if your credit score grows or goes down.
+Think of it as a blank slate.
+Everything you do henceforth will dictate if your credit score goes up or down.
 Even the simple act of going down is cause for concern and can be seen by all lenders so listen up.

 Canadian lenders typically check each applicant’s credit files at one of the main credit reporting agencies (Equifax Canada and TransUnion).
 This file is like a financial report card that tracks how much you borrow and how quickly you pay it back, to calculate your credit rating and credit score.

-Fortunately, you can establish a Canadian credit history and start building a credit record shortly after arriving in Canada.
+Fortunately, you can establish a Canadian credit history and start building a credit record shortly after you arrive in Canada.

 Your credit history or credit rating starts the first time you get a credit card or loan in your name from a Canadian bank.
-You can begin by applying for – and responsibly using – a credit card.
+You can begin by applying for and using a credit card responsibly.

 Even if you don’t have immediate plans to buy a house or vehicle, it’s a good idea to establish a credit history, since banks may give special consideration to recent newcomers.

 In some cases, newcomers may be offered a ‘secured’ credit card.
 A secured credit card is different than a regular credit card because it requires a security deposit equal to the amount of the credit limit.
 Think of it as a stepping stone to getting an unsecured credit card.
 Such special offers may be more difficult to obtain later, especially if your income does not grow as fast as you had hoped.
 A credit card is also useful for larger purchases and as a secondary piece of identification.